vkhoi/Super-Resolution-PyTorch/SRCNN/README.md

 SRCNN is one of the first works that uses deep neural network to perform image super-resolution.
 SRCNN is a pre-upsampling model, which means it first upsamples the low-resolution input image (for example, using bicubic interpolation) before forwarding it through the network to obtain high-resolution result.
 SRCNN's network architecture is very small with only around 8k parameters, yet it still outperforms bicubic upsampling.

 ## Data preparation
 The network is trained on the *T91* dataset and validated on the *Set5* dataset.
-Link to download these datasets can be downloaded from [here](http://vllab.ucmerced.edu/wlai24/LapSRN).
+These datasets can be downloaded from [here](http://vllab.ucmerced.edu/wlai24/LapSRN).
 This is the project page of LapSRN, another super-resolution DNN.
 After the datasets have been downloaded and extracted, please go to *data.py* to change the directory of the training and validation set.

 ## Training
-I found the network weight initialization scheme and optimizing using SGD as described in the paper is slow and hard to optimize.
-Also, as I only want to quickly try out SRCNN, I use the default weight initialization of PyTorch and Adam optimizer for training, which is faster but does not produce results as good as those reported in the paper.
+I found the network weight initialization scheme and optimizing using SGD as described in the paper is slow and hard to optimize, although it leads to better result.
+Also, as I only want to quickly try out SRCNN, I use the default weight initialization of PyTorch and Adam optimizer for training.
+The learning rate starts at *1e-3* and divides by *2* everytime the training loss plateaus.
+Training stops when learning rate is less than *1e-5* or validation PSNR does not improve after 200 epochs.

+Compared with the authors' SRCNN trained on T91, my results are better.
+Training SRCNN on Imagenet will be left as future work.

 ## Evaluation
 Performance of the network is evaluated using the conventional benchmark of this literature - PSNR metric.
-To ensure that we get the PSNR performance, it is advised [here](https://github.com/twtygqyy/pytorch-LapSRN) that we should use the MATLAB function (psnr, rgb2ycbcr, ycbcr2rgb, etc.) for evaluating.
+To ensure that we get the correct PSNR number, it is advised [here](https://github.com/twtygqyy/pytorch-LapSRN) that we should use the MATLAB function (psnr, rgb2ycbcr, ycbcr2rgb, etc.) for evaluating.
 However, as this project is only for learning purpose and switching between Python and MATLAB is troublesome, I try to re-implement these functions (they are put in *utilities.py*).

 I also follow the paper to use the *Set5* dataset for validation.
 As instructed by the [NTIRE2017 challenge](http://www.vision.ee.ethz.ch/~timofter/publications/Timofte-CVPRW-2017.pdf), a rim of *s+2*, where *s* is the upscaling factor, is ignored during computing PSNR.